Build Mode · · 16 min read

 Clients leave because they don't like the new ownership.
 Your earnout fails.
 Your relationship-based business loses its foundation.

-Protection: Earn-out based on retention you can control, not growth you can't.
+Protection: Earnout based on retention you can control, not growth you can't.
 Communication strategy for clients during transition.
 Involvement in how the change is messaged.

 The theme: assume something will go wrong.
 Structure your deal so that the most likely failure modes don't destroy your outcome.

-AI Roll-Ups vs. Traditional PE: A Clear-Eyed Comparison
+AI Roll-Ups vs. Traditional PE—A Clear-Eyed Comparison

-Let me take a position rather than hedging.
+How to take a position rather than hedging.

 Choose an AI roll-up if: